Role of Steering Inequality In Quantum Key Distribution Protocol: Preliminaries and Notations

 \subsection{Local Filtering Operations}

-This type of operations forms a special class of sequential quantum operations\cite{pop1,pop2,pop3}.
+Local filtering operations form a special class of sequential quantum operations\cite{pop1,pop2,pop3}.
 By applying suitable local filtering operations, the entanglement concentration and nonlocal content of any state $\rho$ can be increased.
 Let $M_{A(B)}^{(1)},$ $M_{A(B)}^{(2)}$ denote the local filtering operations applied by Alice(Bob) on their respective subsystems.
 Under application of these filtering operation state $\rho$ gets transformed to a new state $\rho^{'}$\cite{pop2,pop3}:

 For simplicity, we consider $M_{A(B)}^{(2)} \sqrt{\mathbb{I}_2-M_{A(B)}^{(1)}}$ with the following specific forms of $M_{A(B)}^{(1)}:$

 It may be noted here that local filtering operations for two qubit states may be considered as single copy entanglement distillation operations\cite{pop2,pop3}.